 Podcast directories will not host your audio files and you can't upload a podcast directly to their apps.

 Here we will recommend our own service, Nightcast.
-It is a complete toolkit for podcasters.
+It is a complete toolkit for podcasters and for people or businesses that want to build an online audience.
 We even have a free plan to start your podcast today.

 Want to learn more about starting a podcast?
 You can read our in depth how to start a podcast guide, which details every step from planning, making a podcast website and sharing your first episode to the world.